ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 Some possible ways for assumptions check:

-1. Linear relationship between 2 variables can be easily inspected on a scatter plot.
+1. The linear relationship between 2 variables can be easily inspected on a scatter plot.
 2. Highly correlated variables can be found in the correlation matrix $R_{xx}$.
-3. Simplest way is to plot a histogram of residuals after model was fitted.
+3. THe simplest way is to plot a histogram of residuals after model was fitted.
 4. Scatter plot the residuals against the predicted values.
-There should be no "fan" shape or some other funny shapes.
+There should be no "fan" shape or some other fun shapes.

 <details><summary>Code</summary>